milador/Teensy-XAC-Converter/README.md

   2. Connect the USB Host Cable to Teensy 3.6 board via 5 pin header.

-  3. Plug the Bluetooth USB Dongle to the USB plug connector of USB Host cable .
+  3. Plug the Bluetooth USB Dongle to the USB plug connector of USB Host cable.

+  4. Solder the SparkFun Qwiic Shield for Teensy and connect SparkFun Qwiic Button if you need to manually connect or disconnect the bluetooth connection

+  5.

 # Software requirements

   1. Install latest version of Arduino IDE according to the official documents on [arduino.cc](https://www.arduino.cc/en/software).

   2. Install latest version of Teensyduino software add-on for the Arduino according to the official documents on [pjrc.com/teensy/teensyduino.html](https://www.pjrc.com/teensy/teensyduino.html).

+  3. Make sure you check "USBHost_t36" library is checked and installed during Teensyduino installation

  # Software installation